Boeing B-52 Stratofortress

-The Boeing B-52 Stratofortress is an American long-range, subsonic, jet-powered strategic bomber.
+The Boeing B-52 Stratofortress is an American long-range subsonic jet-powered strategic bomber.
 The B-52 was designed and built by Boeing, which has continued to provide support and upgrades.
-It has been operated by the United States Air Force (USAF) since the 1950s.
-The bomber can carry up to 70000 lb of weapons, and has a typical combat range of around 8800 mi without aerial refueling.
+It has been operated by the United States Air Force (USAF) since 1955 and was flown by NASA from 1959 to 2007.
+The bomber can carry up to 70000 lb of weapons and has a typical combat range of around 8800 mi without aerial refueling.

-Beginning with the successful contract bid in June 1946, the B-52 design evolved from a straight wing aircraft powered by six turboprop engines to the final prototype YB-52 with eight turbojet engines and swept wings.
+After Boeing won the initial contract in June 1946, the aircraft's design evolved from a straight-wing aircraft powered by six turboprop engines to the final prototype YB-52 with eight turbojet engines and swept wings.
 The B-52 took its maiden flight in April 1952.
-Built to carry nuclear weapons for Cold Warera deterrence missions, the B-52 Stratofortress replaced the Convair B-36 Peacemaker.
-A veteran of several wars, the B-52 has dropped only conventional munitions in combat.
-The B-52's official name Stratofortress is rarely used; informally, the aircraft has become commonly referred to as the BUFF (Big Ugly Fat Fucker/Fella).
+Built to carry nuclear weapons for Cold War deterrence missions, the B-52 Stratofortress replaced the Convair B-36 Peacemaker.
+The bombers flew under the Strategic Air Command (SAC) until it was disestablished in 1992 and its aircraft absorbed into the Air Combat Command (ACC); in 2010, all B-52s were transferred to the new Air Force Global Strike Command (AFGSC).